• Skip to primary navigation

 • Chocolate notes: The lighter the chocolate (white>milk> semi-sweet>dark) the softer it is, so the less cream you need.
 This recipe is meant for semi-sweet chocolate chips so adjust the cream ratio accordingly.
 You MUST use cooking chocolate, or chocolate purchased from the baking aisle, NOT regular eating chocolate it won’t melt as smoothly.

-• Wrap the lid of your steamer with a dish cloth.
-This step is so important to prevent the condensation from dripping down into your bun and making them wrinkly!
+• Wrap the lid of your steamer with a dishcloth.
+This step is so important to prevent the condensation from dripping down into your bun and making it wrinkly!

 Up close of a torn open chocolate filled bun with melty chocolate.